T-NOVA/mAPI/readme.md

   group: api_token_group
 ```

-The file apitoken.aclpolicy in /etc/rundeck/ should look like this:
+The file admin.aclpolicy in /etc/rundeck/ should look like this:

 ```
 description: Admin, all access.